-Students are invited to attend career and networking events hosted by Career Services throughout the academic year.
+Students are invited to attend career and networking events hosted by Career Development Center throughout the academic year.

-Students are encouraged to utilize resources on the Career Services website for job search resources, advice, and resume samples.
+Students are encouraged to utilize resources on the Career Development Center website for job search resources, advice, and resume samples.
 Students may also meet with staff for assistance with their job search planning as well.
 Potential jobs can be found on the posting platform Handshake.

 THE COLLEGE STORE